marnec/ML/docs/pages/ML-23-DimensionalityReduction.md

 Dimensionality reduction is not limited to bi-dimensional data; a typical task of dimensionality reduction could be to reduce a $\mathbb{R}^{1000}$ to a $\mathbb{R}^{100}$ feature space

+Dimensionality reduction is used for two main purposes:
+* **data compression**
+    * reduce memory / disk space needed to store data
+    * speed up learning algorithms: dimensionality reduction should only be applied to the training set; furthermore it is advisable to not run dimensionality reduction on the dataset *a priori*, you should start with raw data and apply dimensionality reduction only the learning process doesn't turn out as desired.
-Dimensionality reduction is used for two main purposes: **data compression** and **data visualization**.
-Data compression is a label that covers a very wide range of uses, from simply occupying less virtual memory for files in hard disk to speed up learning algorithms; the use of dimensionality reduction for data visualization aims at reducing $n$ features to 2 or 3 features, which are the maximum number of dimensions in a plot.
+* **data visualization** for visualization purposes, we reduce the number of features to 2 or 3, which are the maximum number of dimensions in a plot.

+People sometimes use dimensionality reduction algorithms (e.g. PCA) to prevent overfitting, this might work but it is not a good way to address overfitting and instead regularization should be used.
+Dimensionality reduction algorithms loose some information and while in most cases it might work, that information could be valuable to a learning algorithm.

 ##  Principal Component Analysis
 Principal Component Analysis (PCA) is the most common algorithm for dimensionality reduction.